VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 +++ Current :icon-clock:
 - [ ] Exam statistics page leads to nowhere
+- [ ] Webmaster can access email dropdown but not email through staff management page (should be hidden?)
+- [ ] Delete button is visible on other staff's reply on tickets, should not be.
 +++ Resolved :icon-check:
 - [x] CBT page crashes if there are multiple blocks with no chapters
 - [x] Unauthorized login text updated